Image: “The First Thanksgiving 1621,” oil painting by Jean Leon Gerome Ferris, circa 1912-1915

 Politics – an infinite pursuit for power – stands in the way of prosperity.

-Their political party still stands in the way of a balanced budget, encourages attitudes of entitlement and advocating “free stuff,” makes bogus accusations as in the so-called Russian collusion and Ukrainegate, and in fighting every positive initiative of the Trump Administration.
+Their political party still stands in the way of a balanced budget, and in fighting every positive initiative of President Trump.

 They found a way to exist harmoniously with their Native American neighbors, worked hard, practiced stewardship of their assets and reaped a bountiful harvest.
 That’s why they had reasons to celebrate for a happy Thanksgiving.